rushabhjhaveri/Notes/Technology/ES6_TypeScript.md

 ### Class Body and Methods ###
 * Constructor method used for creating and initializing an object (only one constructor per object).
 * Syntax: using _constructor_ keyword.

+### Class Inheritance ###
+* _extends_ keyword is used to create a new class that derives from parent class.
+* If no constructor specified in derived class, it will use constructor of parent class.
+* _super()_ is important/necessary because parent class constructor needs to be called before the subclass constructor.
+    * This also ensures that if you call any methods in the constructor, the parent class is successfully set up.